Low Latency GNN Accelerator for Quantum Error Correction: Evaluation

-\paragraph{Adder trees} Based on the chosen pruned architecture, by using the 256 32-input adder trees generated already for \texttt{graph\_conv1}, we can save most of the operations for the other layers but \texttt{graph\_conv0}.
+The architecture shown in Figure~\ref{fig:reuse-arch} is used for both decoders, with differences only in the bitwidths adopted, as described in Section~\ref{subsec:eval-ptq}, and in the maximum supported input-graph size, as discussed in Section~\ref{subsec:eval-input-graph}. \paragraph{Adder trees} Because the output adder tree has a power-of-two structure in every layer except \texttt{GraphConv0}, we can improve resource utilization through hardware reuse.
 Although this does not affect the overall latency, it strongly affects the overall LUT utilization.

 \paragraph{BRAMs organization} Based on the quantization results, we pack five 14-bit weights into each memory address.
-Supporting 8,192 parallel multiplications, therefore, requires reading an equal number of weights per cycle, which corresponds to accessing 1,639 BRAMs out of the 2,016 available.
+Supporting 8,192 parallel multiplications, therefore, requires reading an equal number of weights per cycle, which corresponds to accessing 1,639 BRAMs out of the 2,688 available.
 Although this represents a high fraction of the available BRAMs, the utilization of each BRAM’s address space remains low, leaving sufficient capacity to store the GMP normalization factors as discussed earlier.
 Bias values, by contrast, are stored directly in registers due to their limited count.
-The final cycle count for the worst case with $n=30$ is reported in Table~\ref{tab:cycles}.
+We report the \texttt{\singlegraph{}} decoder final cycle count for the worst case with $N=30$ in Table~\ref{tab:cycles}, and the \texttt{\multgraph{}} decoder average latency in Figure~\ref{fig:probability-latency-distribution}.